2023 Best Value Music Master's Degree Schools in the New England Region

 Dartmouth graduate students pay an average of $59,283 in tuition and fees each year.

-A rank of #4 on this year’s list means University of Rhode Island is a great value for music students working on their master’s degree.
+Out of the 17 schools in the New England Region that were part of this year’s ranking, University of Rhode Island landed the # 4 spot on the list.
 URI is a large public school located in the large suburb of Kingston.

-University of Connecticut came in at #6 in this year’s edition of the Best Value Music Master’s Degree Schools in the New England Region ranking.
-UCONN is a fairly large public school located in the suburb of Storrs.
+University of Connecticut ranked #6 on this year’s Best Value Music Master’s Degree Schools in the New England Region list.
+UCONN is a fairly large public school located in the large suburb of Storrs.

 Out-of-state tuition fees for graduate students at UCONN are $42,237 per year.

 University of Southern Maine ranked #7 on this year’s Best Value Music Master’s Degree Schools in the New England Region list.
-Located in the small city of Portland, University of Southern Maine is a public college with a medium-sized student population.
+Located in the city of Portland, University of Southern Maine is a public college with a moderately-sized student population.

 University of Southern Maine graduate students pay an average of $22,968 in tuition and fees each year.

-Read full report on Music at University of Southern Maine
+Full Music at University of Southern Maine Report

-Yale also made our Best Music Master’s Degree Schools in the New England Region list, coming in at #4.
+Yale also took the #4 spot in our Best Music Master’s Degree Schools in the New England Region rankings.

 Read full report on Music at Yale University